Help keep Lexington’s Recycle Center running by recycling properly. Not everything with a recycle symbol can be recycled

 Excess cardboard may be placed at the curb near your carts on your regular collection day.
 Boxes must be empty, flattened and tied or bundled.
 Please do not set cardboard out on rainy days.
 It is important to keep recyclable materials dry.

-Residents who do not receive city waste collection service can recycle using one of the blue mixed drop-off recycling containers located throughout Lexington.
+Residents who do not receive city waste collection services can recycle using one of the blue mixed drop-off recycling containers located throughout Lexington.
 Material disposed of using either a blue roll cart or drop-off container should be loose, never bagged.